ybtheflash/youpi/README.md

 ## Feedback

 We'd love to hear your feedback!
 If you have any suggestions, issues, or just want to say hi, feel free to [contact us](mailto:ybtheflash@gmail.com).

+## License

+This project is licensed under the [MIT License](https://github.com/ybtheflash/youpi/blob/master/LICENSE).
+Feel free to use, modify, and distribute the code as per the terms of the license.